cremedelacremetop/cremedelacreme/README.md

  LOCF  | MFO
 :-------------------------:|:-------------------------:
 ![](/images/android_version_locf.png) |![](/images/android_version_mfo.png)

+Android Version is _Ice Cream Sandwich and up_, followed by _Jelly Bean and up_ and, finally, _Varies with device_:

 However, as it is possible to see, we didn't find differences in predominant android version.
 Thus, it doesn't matter if the dataset has imputations or not, in general, it always have _Ice Cream Sandwich and up_ as predomimant android version.